-This unit covers the learner's ability to have the necessary knowledge and skills required to communicate with their clients effectively, and motivate their clients to adhere to an exercise programme.
-Learners will apply the knowledge and skills they have learned to provide a more client focused approach to their training.
+This unit covers the knowledge and skills needed for an instructor to communicate with their clients effectively, as well as to motivate their clients into an exercise programme.
+Learners will apply the knowledge and skills they have learned to provide a more client-focused approach to their training.